yarkhinephyo/15-445-database-systems-notes/15 - Concurrency Control.md

 **Transaction**: A sequence of one or more operations to perform some higher level function.
 In SQL, starts with "BEGIN" and ends with "COMMIT" or "ABORT".

-<u>Example</u> - Check balance.
+<ins>Example</ins> - Check balance.
 Deduct balance.
 Add to the receipient's account.

 **ACID properties**

-<u>Atomic</u> - All happens or none happens.
+<ins>Atomic</ins> - All happens or none happens.

-<u>Consistency</u> - If the database is correct and the transaction is correct, the database will remain correct.
+<ins>Consistency</ins> - If the database is correct and the transaction is correct, the database will remain correct.

-<u>Isolation</u> - Illusions that transactions occur in serial order.
+<ins>Isolation</ins> - Illusions that transactions occur in serial order.

-<u>Durability</u> - If a transaction commits, the effects persist.
+<ins>Durability</ins> - If a transaction commits, the effects persist.

 **Atomicity mechanism**

-<u>Logging</u> - DBMS logs all actions so that undo can be done on aborted transactions.
+<ins>Logging</ins> - DBMS logs all actions so that undo can be done on aborted transactions.

-<u>Shadow paging</u> - Makes copies of individual pages and makes changes to those copies.
+<ins>Shadow paging</ins> - Makes copies of individual pages and makes changes to those copies.
 Only when a transaction commits, the page is visible to others.
 Rarely used because of fragmentation issues.
 Advantage is that the original database is fine if there is a crash.

 **Isolation of transactions**: Interleave the transactions while making them appear as if they were run one at a time.